howcasperwhat/mathjax-highlight/README.md

 </p>

 ## Introduction
-A VSCode Extensions to hightlight MathJax formulas.
+A VSCode Extensions to highlight MathJax formulas.

 > [!WARNING]
 > This is an experimental extension for [Comment Formula](https://github.com/howcasperwhat/comment-formula).